abbaspour/auth0-custom-domain-reverse-proxy-collection/haproxy/README.md

 These variables are automatically set in the `.env` file by Terraform.

-## SSL Certificates
+## SSL/TLS Certificates

-HAProxy requires a single file containing both the certificate and private key.
-The Makefile automatically concatenates the Let's Encrypt certificate and private key files into a single file for HAProxy.
+SSL/TLS certificates are managed by Terraform.
+HAProxy uses the certificates that are generated and managed by the Terraform configuration.

 ## Troubleshooting

 - Check the logs with `make log`
 - Ensure the `.env` file exists and contains the required variables
-- Verify that the SSL certificates exist in the expected location
 - Make sure HAProxy is installed and available in your PATH